SameeraSan/paidy-restaurant-api-java/README.md

 - The API is up to the developer.
 HTTP REST is acceptable, but direct API calls are also acceptable if they mimic an HTTP REST-like API (e.g. api_call1(string id, string resource), etc.).

 ### My Assumptions
-- To fulfill your requirements I used Jax-rs since I can handle database functions as you requested, otherwise I should have gone with a framework like Spring Boot
+- To fulfill your requirements I used Jax-rs since I can handle database functions as you requested, otherwise I would have gone with a newer framework like Spring Boot
 - Since this is a demo App, all configurations stored in a Java class for the simplicity (those data should store in a database or a config server in real life)
 - Used basic auth
+- Wrote few Junit test cases just to demo
+- Although you ask for a production ready application, in the limited time I have tried to cover the basic requirements.

 ---